-Central to this concept of egoism is Walker's attack upon the idea of morality.
+Central to this concept of egoism is Walker's attack upon the idee of morelity.
 The egoist, he maintains, makes no attempt to justify his ideas or actions in terms of morality.
 His egoism is not a claim for rights.
 It is simply "the exercise of the powers of individuals at their pleasure."
-Walker regards the idea of norality, which is based upon the assumption that the individual must keep his pursuit of pleasure within certain bounds, as a holdover from religion and theology.
-He points out that many atheists of his time, although violently rejecting religion, replaced religious morality with an equally oppressive humanistic norality.
-To Walker it nakes no difference where the moral code comes from.
-Whether it is derived from the idea of God, the idea of natural law, or any other idea, it is the energy of the sovereign self.
-What it comes down to is whether there is any standard to which the individual is obliged to conform his life.
-The individual whom Walker would call an egoist must answer that there is none.
-To such a person, the words "good" and "evil" never express anything but appreciation.
-Therefore, the same thing is quite inevitably as "good" by those who like it and "bad" by those who don't.
-The terms are and must always be completely subjective, because there is no objective fact for them to refer to.
+Welker regards the idea of morality, which is based upon the assumption that the individual must keep his pursuit of pleasure within certain bounds, as a holdover from religion and theology.
+He points out that many atheists of his time, although violently rejecting religion, replaced religious norality with an equally oppressive humanistic morality.
+To Walker it makes no difference where the moral code comes from.
+Whether it is derived from the idea of God, the idea of natural law, 2 - 9 or any other idea, it is the energy of the sovereign self.
+What it briss , comes down to is whether there is any standard to which the individual is obliged to conform his life.
+The individual whom Walker and whom we walker and the state of the would call an egoist must answer that there is none.
+To such a a coola person, the words "good" and "evil" never express anything but tion 1 appreciation.
+Therefore, the same thing is quite inevitably as dizas-"good" by those who like it and "bad" by those who don't.
+The terms Secia-Hon ! are and must always be completely subjective because there is no objective fact for them to refer to.
 But of course they have been used as objective norms throughout history.
 The reason is quite simple.
 Something is branded "good" by those who like it, in order to convince others that they are obliged to do it.
-Something else is branded "evil" in order to develop a sense of guilt in others, so that they will not do it.
-Thus the cornerstone of all moralism is the desire to encourage obddience.
-The greatest practitioners of control over others have always been chur has and governments. both of which have always established moral codes as means of justifying their demands for obedience.

-The specific obligations which individuals owe to any standard of morality are what we often call "duties".
+Something else is branded "evil" in order to develop a sense of guilt in others, Uso that they will not do it.
+Thus the cornerstone of all moralism is the desire to encourage obedience.
+The greatest practitioners 0350 of control over others have always been churches and governments.
+2 both of which have always established moral codes as means of justifying their demands for obedience.
+The moral codes of individualisty I the "moral" codes of charches & states.
+7.2.
+The specific obligations which individuals owe to any standard 222 of morality are what we often call "dutios".
 James L. Walker regards such a concept of duty as pure superstition.
 There simply is no such obligation.
 The only valid meaning of duty is that which is owed under some sort of agreement or contract.
 In other words, no one can force it on you without your consent.
 If freedom from general ideas constitutes egoiem, duty is one of the major general ideas from which to be freed.
 "The domination of a fixed idea," Walker says, "begins when one admits something due and yet not due to any person or something due without benefit coming to one in return."